yuluqinn/CCM-site/README.md

 If you have a question that isn't suitable for EdStem and there is a need to email the teaching staff directly, please use the following email address: instructors-ccm-spring2021@nyuccl.org

 **Office hours (via Zoom.
 Look for links posted on EdStem)**:
-Todd Gureckis (Tuesday 11-12, Wednesday 4-5, https://nyu.zoom.us/my/todd.gureckis)
+Todd Gureckis (Tuesday 11am-12, Wednesday 4-5pm, https://nyu.zoom.us/my/todd.gureckis)
-Brenden Lake (TBD)
+Brenden Lake (Wednesday 1-2pm)
 Guy Davidson (TBD)
 Aysja Johnson (TBD)